tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ### Basic authentication

-Tradecloud supports Basic authentication, where the client sends a HTTPS request with the `Authorization` header that contains the word Basic word followed by a space and a base64-encoded string username:password.
+Tradecloud supports [Basic authentication](https://swagger.io/docs/specification/authentication/basic-authentication), where the client sends a HTTPS request with the `Authorization` header that contains the word `Basic` followed by a space and a base64-encoded string username:password.

 Published as [RFC 7617 "The 'Basic' HTTP Authentication Scheme"](https://datatracker.ietf.org/doc/html/rfc7617)